BarRaider/barraider.github.io/sdscreensaver.md

 3. Upload your image (Small image icon at the center of the screen, under the "Compose" section)
 4. Move your picture and use the `Scale (x/y)`
 5. Hit "Save Wallpaper" to download it when you're done

-### App Installation

-- Download zip file (link above)
-- Extract to a folder of your choice
-- Run the program (A small icon will sit on your system tray to indicate the app is running, right-click it to modify the settings)
-- Select the image you want as your screen saver (to optimize the image for Stream Deck, see below)
-- Lock your computer